Steve Smith (cricketer, born 1961): South Africa

 Smith had been approached by Graham Yallop during the India tour to see if he was interested in touring South Africa with an unofficial Australian XI.
-After he missed selection in the Australian sides to tour Sharjah or England in early 1985, Smith asked to be considered for the team going to South Africa.
+After he missed selection in the Australian teams to tour Sharjah or England in early 1985, Smith asked to be considered for the team going to South Africa.
 He signed to play for two seasons, 1985–86 and 1986–87.

 When the news of the tour broke, tour organiser Bruce Francis claims Smith was one of several players Kerry Packer wanted to buy back into official Australian cricket, along with Dirk Wellham, Wayne B. Phillips and Graeme Wood.
 Packer succeeded in persuading those three not to go to South Africa, but not Smith.
 Francis said he thought Smith wanted to go on the tour partly for the money – $200,000 after tax – but also because it gave him the chance to show he was not a one-day specialist.

 During the first South African tour Smith only played one "test", due to injury, but made the most of it, scoring a century in the first innings.
 He also made two half centuries in the one day internationals.

 During the second tour, Smith scored centuries in the 3rd and 4th unofficial test matches.
 He scored more first class runs on that trip than any other Australian batsman.